,

 Clubroot of Canola - Frequently Asked Questions

-Subscribe to our free E-Newsletter, "RTW This Week"Sign up for our
+Subscribe to our free E-Newsletter, "Agri-News" (formerly RTW This Week)Agri-News

 What is Clubroot?

 Clubroot is a serious soil-borne disease of crucifer crops in many parts of the world.
 The crucifer family includes vegetable crops like cabbage, broccoli, and cauliflower as well as field crops such as canola and mustard.
 In British Columbia, Quebec and Ontario, clubroot is a major concern for commercial vegetable producers.
 Clubroot is especially problematic because the pathogen persists in soil for many years, and cannot be controlled with crop protection products currently registered in Canada.
-Clubroot has the potential to be a significant threat to canola production in parts of Alberta
+Clubroot has the potential to be a significant threat to canola production in parts of Alberta.

 How much yield loss will clubroot cause?